Coronavirus (COVID-19) Update

 Some Phoenix Sky Harbor International flights are impacted by the temporary suspension of travel from continental Europe.

 The United States government imposed an additional entry requirement temporarily restricting travel from the United Kingdom and Ireland that will take effect March 16, 2020, after 11:59 p.m.
 ET.

 Phoenix Sky Harbor International serves London (LHR).
 Their flights are slated to resume in the winter.
 British Airways is also temporarily suspending service.

-Condor Airlines flights to Frankfurt, Germany are temporarily suspended.
+Condor Airlines flights to Frankfurt, Germany are temporarily suspended due to the pandemic.
 Please visit this link for more information.

 We are working closely with our airline partners to coordinate air service schedules and will share more information as it becomes available.